Skip to main content

 Creative Technologies for Storytelling (20 credits)

 The unit introduces the tools and techniques for working with moving images and sound.
-The unit includes practical, studio-based activity to learn about the acquisition platforms of the Screen School, and includes the fundamentals of digital film production, animation, sound design, games design and virtual reality technologies.
+The unit includes practical, studio-based activity to learn about the elements that go into the production of a moving image project.

 Year 2